brad-marshall/ansible-monitoring-deploy/README.md

-README
+# Ansible Deployment of Prometheus, Thanos, Grafana and Exporters

-Run up prometheus, grafana and various exporters.
+Run up prometheus, thanos, minio grafana and various exporters.

 Once configured, a run is done something like: